Guided by adult mentors and their own imaginations, FLL students solve real-world engineering challenges by applying math, science, and technology.

 Students who apply and are accepted to this program are able to pursue broader academic interests in a fifth year of tuition-free study.
 (FAQ)

-Exceptionally promising undergraduates may be guaranteed admission to our 3-2 BS/MS program in any department in the Hajim School of Engineering and Applied Sciences as well as computer science.
+Exceptionally promising undergraduates may be guaranteed admission to our master's programs in any department in the Hajim School of Engineering and Applied Sciences as well as computer science.
 GEAR students receive a minimum 50 percent tuition scholarship in the fifth year of study through a teaching or research assistantship.
-See applying to graduate school for GEAR students to learn more.
+See the Admissions website to learn more about applying to this program.

 Students are able to continue their studies tuition free to pursue entrepreneurial endeavors with the help of the Hajim School of Engineering and Applied Sciences and Simon School faculty.
 Qualified students may propose to devote as much as an entire academic year to internships, special projects, business plan development, research into various factors for a successful entrepreneur, or analysis of how culture and public policy influence entrepreneurial activities.

 Other opportunities to take science and engineering classes abroad during the academic year are available to students of science and engineering.

 Grants for undergraduate engineering students to attend professional conferences.

 The Xerox Undergraduate Fellows Program provides engineering undergraduates with an opportunity to participate in a research experience during the summer preceding their senior year.